 My expertise is in the areas of regeneration, evolution, the nervous system and cell biology.
 I use a marine colonial tunicate, Botryllus schlosseri, characterized by having robust regenerative capabilities and an assayable and frequent (weekly) CNS (Central nervous system) tissue regeneration and loss throughout adult life.
 I believe that comparative studies on a simple chordate can help us elucidate the principal mechanisms that are the foundation of regeneration and aging.

-I hypothesize that age-associated changes in molecular regulators of neural stem cells contribute to decreased stem cell function (i.e., regenerative capacity) and assayable indicators (i.e., phenotypes) of aging in B. schlosseri.
-Moreover, these drivers of age-associated stem cell decline can be identified and, when manipulated, will prolong neural stem cell function and potentially delay the onset of phenotypes of central nervous system aging.
-I use a multidisciplinary methodology that integrates advanced single cell RNAseq, live imaging, and multi-parameter flow cytometric isolation of cellular populations, cell sorting, transplantation assays to elucidate the cellular and genetic changes associated with the weekly neuronal degeneration process in young and old colonies.
+I use a multidisciplinary methodology that integrates advanced single cell RNAseq, imaging, multi-parameter flow cytometric isolation of cellular populations and transplantation assays to elucidate the cellular and genetic changes associated with neuronal degeneration process in young and old colonies.

 Sexual and asexual development: two distinct programs producing the same tunicate.